swaptacular/swpt_accounts/protocol.rst

    recipient's account. [#account-id]_

 min_account_balance : int64
-   Determines the amount that MUST remain available on the sender's account after the transfer has been committed. [#avl-amount]_ Note that this can be a negative number.
-This is mainly useful for issuing money into existence.
+   Determines the *minimal* amount that MUST remain available on the sender's account after the transfer has been committed. [#avl-amount]_ Note that this can be a negative number.
+This is mainly useful for limiting the total amount of money that the creditor can issue into existence.
 Normally, this would be ``0``.

 min_interest_rate : float
    Determines the minimal approved interest rate.
 This instructs the